ori-on1/TODO-List/README.md

-# This is a simple example of TODO List using HTML and CSS only.
+# This is a simple example of TODO List using HTML ,CSS and JS.